alibaba/hooks/docs/guide/upgrade.en-US.md

 - Special treatment for input and output functions to avoid closure problems
 - Hooks of DOM support dynamic target
 - Solved the problem in Strict Mode
-- Solved the problem in react-refresh (HRM) mode
+- Solved the problem in react-refresh (HMR) mode
 - Fixed known issues
 - Added more Hooks